pldi23-eqlog-ae/artifact/README.md

 Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark at `micro-benchmarks/benchmarks-small.pdf`, which should finish within seconds.

 The generated plot may look slightly different than Figure 7 in the submitted version.
-This is because, during the deadline push, we disabled a fast-forwarding optimization for the BackOff scheduler when comparing with egg.
+This is because, for the submitted version, we disabled a fast-forwarding optimization for the BackOff scheduler when comparing with egg.
-For artifact evaluation, we implemented fast-forwarding for eqlog and reverted our changes to egg.
+For the revised version (this artifact), we implemented fast-forwarding for eqlog and reverted our changes to egg.
 This should reflect a more accurate comparison using the default BackOff scheduler.
 Because of the fast-forwarding, egg and EqLogNI avoids searching for rules known to not produce any matches in certain cases (EqLog is able to avoid these cases any way thanks to the semi-naive evaluation).
 As a result, the curves for EqLogNI and egg in the new plot do not have the long horizontal segments (which means take a long time but make no progress).

-In the updated plot, our claim about EqLog and EqLogNI being faster than egg stills hold.
+In the updated plot, our claim about EqLog and EqLogNI being faster than egg stills holds.
 Moreover, the detailed data shows that EqLog still explores a slightly larger program space than EqLogNI and egg.

 ### Claim #3